foeLe/Software-Engineering-project-Spring-22/README.md

     3) 'npm install'
         - start the app using package.json
     4) 'git push heroku main'
+        - **make sure we are using the LATEST version of our app (clone the lastest version)
         - pushing codes to our app
     5) 'heroku open'
         - to see our app in web mode